- Home

 Register to Vote

 Register to vote online with McLennan County Elections.
+The last day to submit voter registration is April 2, 2026.
 It takes 30 days for a registration to be in effect.

 Future Elections